Showing posts with label urban warfare. Show all posts

 North Korea has one of the largest conventional standing armies in the world, but much of its equipment is outdated and would be woefully inadequate against a direct force-to-force conflict with South Korea and the US.
 However, its 1.2 million person military isn't just made up of regular soldiers.

 Outside of the nuclear threat, the one area that has many military analysts concerned, is North Korea's asymmetric warfare capability.
 The country's Special Operations Force has around 180,000 troops that are highly trained, motivated, and specialize in infiltration, terrorism, urban combat, and other methods.
-There are four known urban combat training centers in North Korea, with an alleged fifth underground site somewhere around Pyongyang.
+There are four main urban combat training centers (Military Operations on Urbanized Terrain) in North Korea, with an alleged fifth underground site somewhere around Pyongyang.
 On top of the urban combat sites, there's a further 23 large military training grounds.
 SOF training lasts 3-6 months and covers a very wide range of tactics.

 While the exact date the SOF was formed isn't known, it is clear they've been active since at least the 1960s.
 Between 1953 and 1999, the DPRK committed over 76,000 transgressions against the 1953 Armistice Treaty.
 Among those, we know that the SOF was used in the 1968 Blue House raid which was an unsuccessful assassination attempt on South Korea's then president Park Chung-hee and resulted in 30 ROK-US fatalities as well as the suicide of 29 of the North Korean operatives.
 There was also the 1983 Rangoon bombing in Burma (another assassination attempt) that resulted in 67 casualties.